 Overall, the Borax is a good, non-smelly and fume-free option for stains and tough spots, when applied directly (and scrubbed, if necessary) with a sponge.
 Mopping with a diluted solution of Borax and water (which I’ve seen recommended) didn’t do much, and it requires rinsing.

-The main advantages of all of these DIY floor cleaners are that they’re cheap, they don’t have harsh fumes that burn your eyes and they leave no unpleasant chemical or floral scent in the air.
-For everyday cleaning, you’re probably just as well off using warm water alone than with any of these solutions.
+The main advantages of all of these DIY floor cleaners are that they’re cheap, don’t have harsh fumes that burn your eyes and leave no unpleasant chemical or floral scent in the air.
+For everyday cleaning, you’re probably just as well off using warm water alone as any of these solutions.
 But for removing stains and scuffs (and cleaning grout), a commercial soap or cleaner applied locally will save a lot of effort and may be the only way to get rid of some stains.